-Treasurer: The Treasurer will be authorised to give Treasurer's directions on a range of matters related to the GSF Bill including financial arrangements and agencies' performance related information, as well as to tailor directions to classes of agencies.
+Treasurer: The Treasurer is authorised to give Treasurer's directions on a range of matters related to the GSF Act including financial arrangements and agencies' performance related information, as well as to tailor directions to classes of agencies.

-Performance: The Treasurer will be authorised to access agencies' performance-related information and to give directions on the kind of performance related information that is required to be kept by agencies.
+Performance: The Treasurer is authorised to access agencies' performance-related information and to give directions on the kind of performance related information that is required to be kept by agencies.
 The Treasurer will be required to consult agencies prior to giving directions on performance related information.

-Accountable Authorities: The GSF Bill sets out the financial management responsibilities and duties of Accountable Authorities.
+Accountable Authorities: The GSF Act sets out the financial management responsibilities and duties of Accountable Authorities.
 An Accountable Authority will differ depending on the kind of agency concerned.

-Budget appropriations and accounts
+Budget, appropriations and Special Deposits Account

-Budget: The GSF Bill carries forward the Treasurer's existing responsibility for the preparation and presentation of the Budget Papers.
+Budget: The GSF Act carries forward the Treasurer's existing responsibility for the preparation and presentation of the Budget Papers.
 The Budget Papers are to include, among other things, information about the performance and activities of government entities.
-The GSF Bill also requires the Accountable Authority of a government agency to prepare and provide information for use in the Budget.
+The GSF Act also requires the Accountable Authority of a government agency to prepare and provide information for use in the Budget.

-Deemed appropriations: The GSF Bill provides a mechanism to clarify the legal authority to spend certain funds ('own-source' revenue) from the Consolidated Fund, by appropriating those funds to the responsible Minister when they are received by the agency.
+Deemed appropriations: The GSF Act provides a mechanism to clarify the legal authority to spend certain funds ('own-source' revenue) from the Consolidated Fund, by appropriating those funds to the responsible Minister when they are received by an agency.